rockthejvm/rockthejvm-site/src/content/articles/type-level-programming-in-scala-part-1-numbers-and-comparisons.md

 This article (and its subsequent parts) require an advanced Scala programmer, so you'll need to be comfortable with quite a few of the harder topics in Scala:

-- type aliases
+- Type aliases
-- type members
+- Type members
-- implicit methods
+- Implicit methods
-- how the compiler searches for implicits
+- How the compiler searches for implicits

 In this first part of the series, I'll introduce you the notion of values as types and I'll show how you can embed a mathematical problem as a type constraint, which the Scala compiler can happily validate or invalidate for you before the code can compile.